jinhyungkang/gathering/README.md

 # gathering
-gathering and spread functions for bah 709
+gathering and spread functions for bch 709